 sy7378bx@metrostate.edu

-Every Tuesday night, room L216 in Metropolitan State University’s New Main building becomes home to a meeting of the minds.
-From the hallway, occasional bursts of laughter can be heard followed by excited chatter.
-A large banner just outside the door indicates that this is the weekly meeting of the Student Science Association (SSA), a student organization dedicated to enriching the science education of Metro students.
+Last Tuesday night, room L216 in Metropolitan State University’s New Main building became home to a meeting of the minds.
+From the hallway, occasional bursts of laughter could be heard, followed by excited chatter.
+A large banner just outside the door proclaimed that this was the weekly meeting of the Student Science Association (SSA), a student organization dedicated to enriching the science education of Metro students.

-Visitors who entered the classroom were greeted by the sight of students discussing the events of the previous week and whether Batman could beat Superman in a fight.
-There was a table in the back with snacks, including chips, bottled water, and test tubes full of Nerds candy.
+Visitors who entered the classroom were greeted with the sight of students discussing the events of the previous week and whether Batman could beat Superman in a fight.
+There was a table in the back with snacks, including chips, bottled water and test tubes full of Nerds candy.
 After a few minutes of chatting, Kelly Potz walked to the front of the room to begin the meeting.
-Potz is the president of the Student Science Association and has been ever since the organization was established in January.
-Or rather, it was reestablished in January, when Potz and other interested students reformed the organization, which had been dormant for a year.
-Since then, the association has met at 4:30 every Tuesday evening, even during the summer.
+Potz is the president of the SSA, and has been ever since the organization was established in January.
+Or rather, it was reestablished in January, when Potz and other interested students rebuilt the organization, which had been dormant for a year.
+Since then, the group has met at 4:30 p.m. every Tuesday, even during the summer.

-The meetings are run by Potz and Nina Suvorova, the Marketing and Events Coordinator of the club.
+The meetings was run by Potz and Nina Suvorova, the Marketing and Events Coordinator of the club.
 Suvorova has been a member of the SSA since its rebirth in January.
-In that time, she and Potz have developed a unique presentation style that incorporates colorful Power Point slides, jokes, and involvement from everyone in the room.
+In that time, she and Potz have developed a unique presentation style that incorporates colorful Power Point slides, jokes and involvement from everyone in the room.

-“I have a lot of experience with clubs and I've learned that people always come back when they feel like they are part of a group,” said Suvorova.
-“And that's something that I really try to establish.
-I try to make every member feel really important, give everybody a job, even if it's a small one, and just make sure that we continuously meet with each other on a weekly basis […] I think that really helps strengthen the friendships that we build here.”
+When questioned later about her presentation style, Suvorova said, “I have a lot of experience with clubs and I've learned that people always come back when they feel like they are part of a group.
+And that's something that I really try to establish.
+I try to make every member feel really important, give everybody a job, even if it's a small one, and just make sure that we continuously meet with each other on a weekly basis … I think that really helps strengthen the friendships that we build here.”

-On the docket were such items as “Science in the News,” “In the zone: A Discussion of Plate Tectonics,” “Interesting Journal Article of the week,” “Snacks for the Meetings” and “What Are We Going to Do for Fall Fest?”
+On the docket were such items as “Science in the News,” “In the Zone: A Discussion of Plate Tectonics,” “Interesting Journal Article of the Week,” “Snacks for the Meetings” and “What Are We Going to Do for Fall Fest?”

 As it turns out, the team had already made plans for Fall Fest.
-They have enlisted several professors from the science department to sit in a dunk tank for an attraction that will, quite appropriately, be called “Dunk Your Science Professor.”
-From the back of the room a student points out, “Yeah, if you fail that first quiz, you can get revenge.”
+They had enlisted several professors from the science department to sit in a dunk tank for an attraction that will, quite appropriately, be called “Dunk Your Science Professor.”
+From the back of the room, a student pointed out, “Yeah, if you fail that first quiz, you can get revenge.”

 Another interesting agenda item was the “Test Prep Question of the Week.”
-As Potz pointed out, most students in the SSA are planning to go on to medical, pharmacy, or grad school, so every week they ask a challenging question that might be found on the MCAT, PCAT, or GMAT admissions exams.
-That meeting, the question was:
+As Potz noted, most students in the SSA are planning to go on to medical, pharmacy or grad school, so every week they ask a challenging question that might be found on the MCAT, PCAT, or GMAT admissions exams.
+For this meeting, the question was:

 Which of the following is a monotremes?

-a.
+a.)
 Donald the Duck

-b.
+b.)
 Allie the Alligator

-c.
+c.)
 Mickey the Mouse

-d.
+d.)
 Paulie the Platypus

 Apparently, monotremes are mammals that lay eggs, which means that “d” is the correct answer.
-Aside from having duck bills and webbed feet, platypus also reproduce by laying eggs.
+Aside from having duck bills and webbed feet, platypuses also reproduce by laying eggs.

-The meeting ended with a reminder that the group will be attending an event at the Science Museum later in the week.
+The meeting ended with a reminder that the group would be attending an event at the Science Museum later in the week.